 MRC Nutrition and Bone Health Research Group

-Gail is a Senior investigator Scientist in the MRC Nutrition and Bone Health Research Group (NBH) led by Professor Ann Prentice.
+Gail was a Senior investigator Scientist in the MRC Nutrition and Bone Health Research Group (NBH) led by Professor Ann Prentice.
 The NBH Group is currently hosted by the MRC Epidemiology Unit at the University of Cambridge.
-Her research focuses on studies conducted in the UK, The Gambia, Uganda and Bangladesh.
+Her research focused on studies conducted in the UK, The Gambia, Uganda and Bangladesh.

 - The influences of dietary (including supplementation), lifestyle, body composition, and HIV on bone health

 - Health implications of a low calcium intake and/or low vitamin D status